 While cost is no longer a barrier and availability continues to improve, access to the vaccine is vastly different for many Americans.
 Health equity remains a persistent challenge.
 Cigna has recognized and worked to address health disparities for years, including those around vaccination.
-Most recently with COVID-19, Cigna joined America’s Health Insurance Plans’ Vaccine Community Connectors pilot initiative to drive health equity and remove barriers to assist approximately one million minority seniors 65+ get vaccinated within 100 days.
+Most recently with COVID-19, Cigna joined up with America’s Health Insurance Plans’ Vaccine Community Connectors pilot initiative.
+This collaboration is helping drive health equity and remove barriers to assist millions of seniors 65+ in underserved communities to get vaccinated.
 After all, we can only achieve herd immunity and overcome this pandemic together.

 We have a long way still to go before we can say the pandemic is truly over.
 So, it’s important to remain vigilant.
-Even after fully-vaccinated, prevention remains essential – washing hands, wearing masks, physical distancing, per the guidance provided by local health authorities nationwide, the U.S. Centers for Disease Control and Prevention, and the World Health Organization.
+Even after getting fully-vaccinated, efforts at prevention remain essential – washing hands, wearing masks, physical distancing, per the guidance provided by local health authorities nationwide, the U.S. Centers for Disease Control and Prevention, and the World Health Organization.
 Do it for yourself, your family, and those around you who may not be vaccinated yet.

 Content is for informational purposes only, based on current information, and subject to change.
 Please follow official guidance provided by local health authorities and government officials when developing reopening plans to meet the unique needs and characteristics of each location and workforce population.